 - address: the address of the contract (intrinsically provided by Ethereum); - topics[0]: keccak (EVENT_NAME+"("+EVENT_ARGS.map(canonical_type_of).join(", ")+")") (canonical_type_of is a function that simply returns the canonical type of a given argument, e.g. for uint indexed foo, it would return uint256).
-If the event is declared as anonymous the topics[0] is not generated; - topics[n]: EVENT_INDEXED_ARGS[n 1] (EVENT_INDEXED_ARGS is the series of EVENT_ARGS that are indexed); - data: abi_serialise(EVENT_NON_INDEXED_ARGS) (EVENT_NON_INDEXED_ARGS is the series of EVENT_ARGS that are not indexed, abi_serialise is the ABI serialisation function used for returning a series of typed values from a function, as described above).
+If the event is declared as anonymous the topics[0] is not generated; - topics[n]: abi_encode (EVENT_INDEXED_ARGS[n 1]) (EVENT_INDEXED_ARGS is the series of EVENT_ARGS that are indexed); - data: ABI encoding of EVENT_NON_INDEXED_ARGS (EVENT_NON_INDEXED_ARGS is the series of EVENT_ARGS that are not indexed, abi_encode is the ABI encoding function used for returning a series of typed values from a function, as described above).

-For all fixed-length Solidity types, the EVENT_INDEXED_ARGS array contains the 32-byte encoded value directly.
-However, for types of dynamic length, which include string, bytes, and arrays, EVENT_INDEXED_ARGS will contain the Keccak hash of the packed encoded value (see Strict Encoding Mode), rather than the encoded value directly.
+For all types of length at most 32 bytes, the EVENT_INDEXED_ARGS array contains the value directly, padded or sign-extended (for signed integers) to 32 bytes, just as for regular ABI encoding.
+However, for all "complex" types or types of dynamic length, including all arrays, string, bytes and structs, EVENT_INDEXED_ARGS will contain the Keccak hash of a special in-place encoded value (see Encoding of Indexed Event Parameters), rather than the encoded value directly.
 This allows applications to efficiently query for values of dynamic-length types (by setting the hash of the encoded value as the topic), but leaves applications unable to decode indexed values they have not queried for.
 For dynamic-length types, application developers face a trade-off between fast search for predetermined values (if the argument is indexed) and legibility of arbitrary values (which requires that the arguments not be indexed).
 Developers may overcome this tradeoff and achieve both efficient search and arbitrary legibility by defining events with two arguments - one indexed, one not - intended to hold the same value.